This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Rome, Italy

 Rome is a wonderful destination to get a little bit of winter sun.
-It’s not so busy during the winter season, and the winters are extremely mild and it’s warm enough to stay outside and explore.
-If it does get a little cold, hop into a bar for a cafe.
+It’s not so busy during the winter season, the winters are extremely mild, and it’s warm enough to stay outside and explore.
+If it does get a little cold, hop into a bar for a coffee.

 On particularly sunny winter days, there are so many amazing parks and gardens to check out – some have ancient Roman aqueducts, others have insane views of the Colosseum!